ryanmokeefe/mocha-chai-supertest/readme.md

 The `callback` represents a function that Mocha will pass to the code so that the next test will be executed only when the current is finished and the `done` function is called - this allows tests to be executed once at a time.

-Now, let's verify the content of the response by looking at the data sent back by hitting the `/candies` endpoint:
+Now, let's verify the content of the response by looking at the data sent back by hitting the `/candies` endpoint...

 ```javascript
 [{